Exclusive: AMD hires bank to explore options - sources

 | NEW YORK/SAN FRANCISCO

+Sources told Reuters on Tuesday that an outright sale of the company is not the main option, and other choices could include a sale of its portfolio of patents.

 The company's stock surged 18 percent on the news before ending up 5 percent at $2.09 on the New York Stock Exchange.

-Sources told Reuters on Tuesday that an outright sale of the company is not a priority, and other options for AMD could include a sale of its portfolio of patents.
+The shares slipped further to $2.07 in extended trade after AMD said it was "not actively pursuing a sale of the company or significant assets at this time."

 One of Silicon Valley's oldest chipmakers, AMD is laying off engineers and some analysts are concerned it may not find new markets for its chips in time to reverse a declining cash reserve.